taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 # Redux State Structure and Retrieval

 You have learned about Redux standalone and Redux in React.
 You already would be able to build applications with it.
-Before you dive deeper into Redux, I recommend you to experiment with your recent learnings and apply them on smaller applications.
+Before you dive deeper into Redux, I recommend you to experiment with your recent learnings and apply them in smaller applications.

 The following chapter guides you through more advanced topics in Redux to manage your state.
-You will get to know the middleware in Redux.
-In additon your will learn more about a normalized state structure, an immutable state structure and how to retrieve a substate in an improved way from the global state with selectors.
+You will get to know the middleware in Redux, you will learn more about a normalized state structure, an immutable state structure and how to retrieve a substate in an improved way from the global state with selectors.

 ## Middleware in Redux

-In Redux you can use a middleware.
+In Redux, you can use a middleware.
 Every dispatched action in Redux flows through this middleware.
-You can opt-in a specif behavior in between dispatching an action and the moment it reaches the reducer.
+You can opt-in a specif feature in between dispatching an action and the moment it reaches the reducer.

-There are useful libraries out there to opt-in behaviors into your Redux middleware.
+There are useful libraries out there to opt-in feature into your Redux middleware.
 In the following, you will get to know one of them: [redux-logger](https://github.com/evgenyrodionov/redux-logger).
 When you use it, it doesn't change anything in your application in production.
 But it will make your life easier as developer when dealing with Redux in development.
 What does it do?
 It simply logs the actions in your developer console with `console.log()`.
 As a developer, it gives you clarity on which action is dispatched and how the previous and the new state are structured.

 But where to apply the middleware?
 The stores can be initilaized with a middleware.
 The `createStore()` functionality from Redux takes as third argument an enhancer.
-Redux comes with one of these enhancers: `applyMiddleware()`.
+The redux library comes with one of these enhancers: `applyMiddleware()`.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~